MonkHelios/Root-access-on-Tinker-OS-android/README.md

 ## Rooting tinker board:

-> on certain systems youmight have to use ./ before the powershell commands
+> on certain systems you might have to use ./ before the powershell commands

 * Open the "android platform tools" directory and right click while pressing L-shift.